bntlyr/FINAL_PROJECT_EXPENSE_MANAGER/README.md

 ## PERSONAL EXPENSE MANAGER
 Personal Expense Manager is a Java-based application designed to help users efficiently manage their expenses.
 This project provides a user-friendly interface for tracking expenses, and generating reports to gain insights into spending patterns.

+## How to use
+* Manually: Download all the files then compile and RUN main.java

+* GitHub Workspace: Clone the repository for faster usage and testing
+* Then RUN Main.java

 ## Features

 1. Expense Tracking: Add Records and categorize your expenses.